EP-0024: Unified Frame Identity And Lifecycle¶

 Does not create or destroy the frame.
 Establishes context only. |

-| Scope an existing frame into a React subtree | frame-provider-existing |
+| Scope an existing frame into a React subtree | frame-provider {:frame …} |

-Provides an already-created frame id through React context. :frame only — a lifecycle opt fails loud.
+Provides an already-created frame id through React context. :frame only.
+Fails loud when the frame is absent.
 Creates / refreshes / destroys nothing. |

-| Carry a frame across async callback boundaries | frame-handle |
+| Carry a frame across async callback boundaries | capture-frame |

 Captures operations targeted at the current or explicit frame. |

-| Own a frame lifetime | make-frame + destroy-frame!, with-new-frame, and the UI-owned boundary frame-provider |
+| Own a frame lifetime (explicit teardown) | make-frame + destroy-frame!, with-new-frame, or make-frame/destroy-frame! inside a create-class |

 Creation and teardown are explicit ownership operations. |

-lexical / non-React ambient scope.
+remains for lexical / non-React ambient scope.
+The legacy

 frame-provider is realized per-adapter, against a shared contract.
 It is